Treating Gum Recession with Soft Tissue Grafting Idaho Falls, ID

 - Connective tissue grafts: Similar to a free gingival graft, a connective tissue graft involves removing tissue from the palate.
 However, in this case, a small flap is created and connective tissue is taken from beneath the surface of the skin.
 After a small pocket has been made at the placement site, the tissue will be transferred and sutured into place.

 - Pedicle grafts: Cases in which patients have substantial healthy tissue near the area of recession can be addressed with a pedicle graft.
 During this treatment, a flap – or pedicle – incision is created next to the affected tooth.
-Keeping one edge of the flap attached, Dr. Tall then folds the remaining tissue over and sutures it into place, covering the recessed area.
+Keeping one edge of the flap attached, Dr. Darrington then folds the remaining tissue over and sutures it into place, covering the recessed area.

 Because soft tissue grafting is a surgical procedure, some discomfort or tenderness is to be expected.
 These side effects are temporary and can be managed with prescription medications and over-the-counter pain relievers, such as ibuprofen, naproxen, or acetaminophen.
 To reduce swelling, cold compresses can be applied to the external jaw in 20-minute increments.
 It is also advisable to eat a soft food diet for the first week or two.

 During the first 48 to 72 hours, patients should avoid strenuous activity, as any elevation in heart rate can lead to increased bleeding, swelling, and discomfort.
-In addition, avoid brushing or flossing the surgical site until otherwise directed by Dr. Tall.
+In addition, avoid brushing or flossing the surgical site until otherwise directed by Dr. Darrington.

 Most patients can return to work and other routine activities within a day or two.
 Initial healing is typically complete after about two weeks, with full recovery taking place a few months later.